 Before you race, you must lace

 Whether you call them tennis shoes, sneakers, or trainers, investing in a solid pair of running shoes is crucial if you want to minimize joint pain and stick with the sport.
 That being said, there are a number of factors that go into picking the right running shoe for your specific situation.
 Consider the terrain you’re primarily going to be running on, how long your runs are going to be, and whether you’re going to be wearing insoles or thick socks while you jog.
 If you live near a running store, popping in for a gait assessment and some expert recommendations is likely your best bet.
 Once you figure out the type of shoe you need, you can focus on the fun stuff—because in case you didn’t know, your ergonomic running shoes don’t have to look nerdy.
-Brands like Hoka, Brooks, and Athletic Propulsion Labs make structurally sound trainers that are also showstopping.
+Brands including On, Hoka, Brooks, and Athletic Propulsion Labs make structurally sound trainers that are also showstopping.

 Some of you should wear a helmet